BuzzFeed to go public via $1.5 bln SPAC merger

 BuzzFeed will be listed on a public exchange under the ticker symbol "BZFD".

-(Reporting by Niket Nishant and Noor Zainab Hussain in Bengaluru; Editing by Krishna Chandra Eluri and Devika Syamnath)
+(Reporting by Noor Zainab Hussain and Niket Nishant in Bengaluru; Editing by Krishna Chandra Eluri, Devika Syamnath and Shinjini Ganguli)

 ((Niket.Nishant@thomsonreuters.com;))